INTRODUCTION

 3) We have been reconciled unto God in one body by the cross, Ephesians 2:16.

 d.
 Peter preached of this coming prophet: “For Moses truly said unto the fathers, A prophet shall the Lord your God raise unto you of your brethren, like unto me; he shall ye hear in whatsoever he shall say unto you.
 And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people.
-Yea, and all the prophets from Samuel and those that follow after, as many as have spoken, have likewise foretold of these days.
+Yea, and all the prophets from Samuel and those that follow after, as many as have spoken, have likewise foretold these days.
 Ye are the children of the prophets, and of the covenant God made with our fathers, saying unto Abraham: And in thy seed shall all the kindreds of the earth be blessed.
-Unto you first God, having raised his Son Jesus, sent him to bless you, in turning away every one of you from his iniquities,” Acts 3:22-26.
+Unto you first God, having raised his Son, Jesus, sent him to bless you, turning away every one of you from his iniquities,” Acts 3:22-26.

 2) Jeremiah wrote: “And I will cleanse them from all their iniquity, whereby they have sinned against me; and I will pardon all their iniquities, whereby they have sinned, and whereby they have transgressed against me.
 And it shall be to me a name of joy, praise.
 Honor before all the nations of the earth, which shall hear all the good that I do unto them: and they shall fear and tremble for all the goodness and for all the prosperity that I procure unto it,” Jeremiah 33:8-9; Jeremiah 31:34; Jeremiah 50:20; Philippians 2:12.

-3) Zechariah wrote: “In that day there shall be a fountain opened to the house of David and the inhabitants of Jerusalem for sin and for uncleanness,” Zechariah 13:1; Luke 24:44-47; Colossians 2:11-13; Ephesians 2:1-10.
+3) Zechariah wrote: “In that day there shall be a fountain opened to the house of David and the inhabitants of Jerusalem for sin and uncleanness,” Zechariah 13:1; Luke 24:44-47; Colossians 2:11-13; Ephesians 2:1-10.

-4) Conclusion: Jesus' suffering, death, burial, and resurrection; made atonement for our sins by the shedding of His blood on the cross.
+4) Conclusion: Jesus' suffering, death, burial, and resurrection made atonement for our sins by the shedding of His blood on the cross.
 Isaiah finally spoke of this when he wrote: “He (God) shall see the travail of his soul, and shall be satisfied: by his knowledge shall my righteous servant justify many; for he shall bear their iniquities.
-Therefore…because he (Christ) hath poured out his soul unto death: and he was numbered with the transgressors; and he bares the sin of many, and made intercession for the transgressors,” Isaiah 53:11-12; Psalms 22:14; Hebrews 9:28; Hebrews 7:25.
+Therefore…because he (Christ) hath poured out his soul unto death: and he was numbered with the transgressors; and he (bore) the sin of many, and made intercession for the transgressors,” Isaiah 53:11-12; Psalms 22:14; Hebrews 9:28; Hebrews 7:25.
 Let’s continue--

 D. Jesus’ teaching of the report.
 John wrote: “But though he had done so many miracles before them, yet they believed not on him: That the saying of Esaias the prophet might be fulfilled, which he spoke, Lord, who hath believed our report?
 And to whom hath the arm of the Lord been revealed?”
 John 12:37-38.
-Jesus quotes Isaiah’s report attributing it to the Jews.
+Jesus quotes Isaiah’s report, attributing it to the Jews.
 Observe—

 1. First, “But though he had done so many miracles before them, yet they believed not on him," John 12:37.
 The miracles, signs, and wonders the Lord had performed before His people Israel did not cause some to believe in Him.
 Isaiah's report also asked: “And to whom hath the arm of the Lord been revealed?”
 It was revealed unto His people Israel.
 The arm of the Lord has to do with His power, might, and strength, demonstrating God’s exceeding greatness in His workings among the nations, Psalms 44:3; Isaiah 40:10-11, Isaiah 51:5.